Back to Search Results

 MLS 3001W: Professional Ethics for Medical Laboratory Scientists

 MLS 6218: Genetics

-Dr. Schwartz's research interest focuses on student and faculty professional development.
+Dr. Schwartz's research interest focuses on health professional advising and development.
 She co-led a national, qualitative study of mentored to independent investigator transition.
 She is also a member of a collaborative team of investigators developing a psychometric tool to measure individual collaboration readiness.
 She has published her work on a program for interprofessional communication for students in the Post-bac Pre-med Program and Accelerated Bachelor of Science in Nursing (ABSN) Program conducted with faculty members in the GW School of Nursing and an industry coach in GW's Center for Career Services.

 - Member, University Hearing Board, 2019 - present

 - Member, Faculty Senate Committee on Education Policy and Technology, 2018 – present